johnshearing/PrivateKeyVault/README.md

 if= in the following command specifies the input file (the SD card you wish to read from).
 of= in the following command specifies the output file (the SD card you wish to write to).
 `sudo dd if=/dev/sda of=/dev/sdb`
-This command will take several hours to run with out giving any sign that it is working at all.
+This command will take several hours to run without giving any sign that it is working at all.
 **Don't worry - everything is fine**
 Have a long nap. when you wake up you will see output on the console from the dd command telling you:
 how many records in,
 how many records out,
-and how many bytes were coppied.
+and how many bytes were copied.

 My SD card to USB adaptor has a little red LED light which flashes when the card is being accessed.
 These lights flashed during the entire copy process indicating that something was happening and that the command was working.
 That was some comfort during the copy process.